 - Herniated or ruptured discs; degenerative disc disease

 What happens internally when you have back pain?

 The vast majority of back pain is caused by straining or irritating the soft tissue (muscles and tendons) in the back.
-Improper standing or sleeping posture, improper lifting or acute injury may cause back pain.
 Muscle spasms in the back may also cause back pain.
 Spasms, in particular, may cause debilitating pain that is variable and inconsistent – ranging from being barely sensible to excruciating in nature.
 The tendons and ligaments of the spine may also become inflamed or irritated as a result of overuse or injury.

-What are some signs or symptoms of back pain?
+What are some of the common signs or symptoms of back pain?

 - Debilitating pain that is only relieved through rest

 - Dull achiness

 - Shooting or radiating pain up and down the spine

 - Pain that is unpredictable and “flares up” in waves or at certain times of the day